brian-carroll/elm_c_wasm/NOTES.md

 ```

-"custom" nodes exist in the source but not used anywhere in Elm core
+"custom" nodes are used in the Markdown package, which is used in elm-spa-example

 text nodes